Solar Renewable Energy Certificate: Supply and demand

-SREC supply in a particular state is determined by the number of solar installations qualified to produce SRECs and actually selling SRECs in that state.
+SREC supply in a particular state is determined by the number of solar installations qualified to produce SRECs and sell SRECs in that state.
 As more solar systems are built, SREC supply will increase.
 SREC demand is determined by a state's RPS solar requirement, typically a requirement that a certain percentage of the energy supplied into a state originate from qualified solar energy resources.
-Load-serving entities or organizations that supply electricity into the state are required to meet these requirements.
+Load-serving entities or organizations that supply electricity to the state must meet these requirements.
 RPS solar requirements in many states are set to increase in the coming decade.

-States with SREC Markets
+States with SREC markets

 There are currently 35 states (and Washington, D.C.) with existing Renewable Portfolio Standards (RPS).
 Of those 36, only 17 have specific solar carve-outs mandated in their RPS.
 And of the 17 with solar carve-outs, only 7 utilize SRECs as the incentive type.
-The following table shows 5 of the most competitive SREC markets in the U.S.:

-Massachusetts has a very competitive SREC market as well, but recently closed new applications to the program in order to transition to a different type of incentive.
-Ohio is also no longer included in the list despite a previously successful SREC market, because the state passed legislation to eliminate their RPS altogether in 2026.
+Massachusetts' SREC market recently closed new applications to the program to transition to a different type of incentive.
+Ohio is no longer included in the list because the state passed legislation to eliminate their RPS altogether in 2026.

 Prices

 Typically, there is no assigned monetary value to an SREC.
 SREC prices are ultimately determined by market forces within the parameters set forth by the state.
 If there is a shortage in SREC supply, pricing will rise, resulting in an increase in the value of the incentive for solar systems and an intended acceleration in solar installations.
 As SREC supply catches up to SREC demand, pricing will likely decrease, resulting in an intended deceleration in solar installations.
 Over time, SREC markets are designed to find the equilibrium price that encourages enough installation to meet the growing demand set forth by the RPS.
-Generally speaking, SREC prices are a function of (1) a state's solar alternative compliance payment (SACP), (2) the supply and demand for SRECs within the relevant state, and (3) the term or length over which SRECs are sold.
+Generally speaking, SREC prices are a function of (1) a state's solar alternative compliance payment (SACP); (2) the supply and demand for SRECs within the relevant state; and (3) the term or length over which SRECs are sold.